ipfs/specs/IPIP/0504-provider-query-parameter.md

 Publishers of such URIs should consider the **security profile** and **trust assumptions** of their environment when deciding how to encode hints.

 This flexibility supports a spectrum of use cases—from fully local client-side fetch strategies to cooperative client-server resolution pipelines.

-## Design rationale

-TODO

-The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.

-Provide evidence of rough consensus and working code within the community, and discuss important objections or concerns raised during discussion.

 ### User benefit